shanmathig/bootcamp-f23-shanmathi/exer7/README.md

 Now that we are set up, we want to add two new pages!
 We will call these `Home.js` and `About.js`.

-In `Home.js` you can create a simple MARTA homescreen page up to your own design or following the Figma Page below that will have a form of a navbar that takes you to the `LinesPage.js` for each line with the display for `LinesPage.js` being the line that was clicked on in the navbar.
-There will also be a link to an about page at the top right of the homescreen.
+In `Home.js` you can create a simple MARTA homescreen page up to your own design or follow the Figma Page below that will have the form of a navbar that takes you to the `LinesPage.js` for each line with the display for `LinesPage.js` being the line that was clicked on in the navbar.
+There will also be a link to an About page at the top right of the home screen.

 In `About.js`, you will create a simple page that displays the MARTA map and some basic information about the MARTA's purpose on the page.
 This page will include a button somewhere linking back to the home page.